 The Council continues to face major challenges arising from the requirement to cope with funding pressures whilst seeking to maintain key services and restrict increases in Council Tax.
-In response to the Spending Review 2010, the Council embarked on an ambitious programme of change which required significant expenditure reductions over a four year period.
+In response to this the Council has embarked on an ambitious programme to share staff with the London Borough of Wandsworth to achieve a significant expenditure reduction in the future.
 Such reductions will inevitably result in a number of redundancies during the next few years as restructures and changes to service delivery are implemented.
 At this point the Council is unable to reliably estimate the liability that could arise.
 Any future liability will be met from reserves and / or in year budgets.